Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Fairness Metrics

 Recent fairness literature has introduced a variety of different fairness metrics, that each emphasize different aspect of classification performance.

-To provide a structured overview of such a large amount of metrics, we devise metric categories, and take into account the classifications by Catan and Haas~\cite{caton2020fairness}, and Verma and Rubin~\cite{verma2018fairness}.
-Overall we categorize the metrics used in the \puball publications in six categories: \begin{itemize} \item Definitions based on labels in dataset; \item Definitions based on predicted outcome; \item Definitions based on predicted and actual outcomes; \item Definitions based on predicted probabilities and actual outcome; \item Definitions based on similarity; \item Definitions based on causal reasoning; \end{itemize}
+To provide a structured overview of such a large amount of metrics, we devise metric categories, and take into account the classifications by \citet{caton2020fairness}, and \citet{verma2018fairness}.
+Overall we categorize the metrics used in the \puball publications in six categories, which are defined based on labels in dataset, predicted outcome, predicted and actual outcomes, predicted probabilities and actual outcome, similarity, causal reasoning.

 In the following, we provide information on how these metric types have been used.
 In total, we found \metricsunique unique metrics that have been used by the \pubexp publications that performed experiments.
-Most publications consider a binary setting (i.e., two populations groups and two class labels for prediction), whereas fairness has also been measured for non-binary sensitive attributes~\cite{alabdulmohsin2022reduction, zeng2022fair2,celis2021fairadv,celis2021fair,fairn2021sharma}, and multi-class predictions~\cite{alghamdi2022beyond,alabdulmohsin2022reduction}.
+Most publications consider a binary setting (i.e., two populations groups and two class labels for prediction), whereas fairness has also been measured for non-binary sensitive attributes~\citep{alabdulmohsin2022reduction, zeng2022fair2,celis2021fairadv,celis2021fair,fairn2021sharma}, and multi-class predictions~\citep{alghamdi2022beyond,alabdulmohsin2022reduction}.

-While some of the categories only contain few different metrics (Definitions based on labels in dataset, Definitions Based on Predicted Probabilities and Actual Outcome and Definitions Based on Similarity all have 13 or fewer different metrics); \textit{Definitions Based on Predicted Outcome} have 22, \textit{Definitions Based on Predicted and Actual Outcomes} have 33, and \textit{Definitions Based on Causal Reasoning} 26 different metrics.
-Therefore, we outline the most frequently used metrics for \textit{Definitions Based on Predicted and Actual Outcomes} and \textit{Definitions Based on Causal Reasoning}.
+While some of the categories only contain few different metrics (definitions based on labels in dataset, on predicted probabilities and actual outcome, and on similarity all have 13 or fewer different metrics); \textit{definitions based on predicted outcome} have 22, \textit{definitions based on predicted and actual outcomes} have 31, and \textit{definitions based on Causal Reasoning} 27 different metrics.
+Therefore, we outline the most frequently used metrics for \textit{definitions based on predicted and actual outcomes} and \textit{definitions based on causal reasoning}.

 On average, publications consider two fairness metrics when evaluating bias mitigation methods, with 45\% of the publications only using one fairness metric.
 The most frequently used metrics are outlined in Table~\ref{table:metrics-frequent}, while listing at least one metric per category.
-For detailed explanations of fairness metrics, we refer to and Verma and Rubin~\cite{verma2018fairness}.
+For detailed explanations of fairness metrics, we refer to \citet{verma2018fairness}.